safiyeolgun/DA-STATS/README.md

 # DA-STATS

-This is a repository about my Statistics Basics course preclass and postclass.
+This is a repository about preclass and postclass lab documenatation of my Statics Basics Course.